sktime/skpro/docs/source/api_reference/tags.rst

 The value of the tag can have arbitrary type, and describes a property, capability, or controls behaviour of the object, depending on the tag.

-For instance, a probabilistic regressor has the tag ``"capability:survival": True`` if it can use censoring information for survival analysis.
-Users can find all regressors with this capability by filtering for this tag.

 This API reference lists all tags available in ``skpro``, and key utilities for their usage.